Alexander3/django_db_optimization/README.md

 email: `demo@demo.com`
 password: `demo123`

+If you want to check how postgres behaves without GIN index use
+`pipenv run python manage.py migrate main 0001`

 # Results
-admin search for 'decker' (10 runs for 400000 rows):
+Admin search for 'decker'   (avg    ±  stdev  10 runs for 400000 rows):
 + postgres without join:    716 ms ± 6.01 ms (105 queries)
 + postgres without index:   627 ms ± 6.2 ms
 + postgres with GIN index:  177 ms ± 3.63 ms, request is 3,5x faster, query is 140x faster
 + haystack + elasticsearch: 183 ms ± 4.12 ms, but 103 queries instead of 5
+(it could be optimized further, but probably needs changes in haystack code, it's just missing `select_reltated`)

+## How to find why query is slow
+Identify slow queries by running with ` "loggers": { "django.db": {"level": "INFO"} ... }`
+Then inspect query with
+`pipenv run python manage.py dbshell`
 ``` sql
 EXPLAIN ANALYZE
 SELECT COUNT(*) AS "__count" FROM "main_customer"